SpinaCMS/Spina/docs/0_introduction.md

 Spina is a content management system (CMS) that focuses on ease of use.
 We believe that managing content should not involve HTML, CSS or configuration.

 You as a designer, developer or all-round maker decide how your new website looks and feels.
 Clients who use Spina can then simply add their content without messing up your work.
-This means better looking websites and fewer small requests from clients!
+This means better looking websites and fewer requests from clients!

-We could try explaining why it works so well, but it's probably best we show you:
+Explaining why it works so well is hard, so it's probably best to show you:

 [youtube 81GQ_g6Ihug]